thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Compression/alerts.md

 This spring may be over-stressed if deflected to solid.
 If deflected to solid,
-it may 'set' as in not return to its original free length.
+it may yield or "take a set" as in not return to its original free length.

 In order to resolve this alert, where practical, change these values in the direction specified.